In the year 768 a missionary named Lebuïnus founded Deventer. This is now (2018) exactly 1250 years ago.

 Near Waterstreet is a delightful Grandcafe named Grandcafe De Dikke van Dale.
 I’d advise you to visit this beautiful Grandcafe and eat and drink something before you walk further.
 The Grandcafe boasts a quite large terrace which is very sunny in the late afternoon.
 The interior is quite special.
 The name Dikke van Dale (in English something like the fat van Dale) is derived from the most famous dutch dictionary.
 It is a very thick or fat book and the 1st one was written by Johan Hendrik Van Dale, February 15, 1828 who was born in Belgium.
 The interior is decorated like a cosy library full of bookshelfs.
 They serve good, tasteful and sturdy food for a decent price.
 Also they have quite some specialty beers on tap.

-After a visit to the Grandcafe Dikke van Dale, turn your back to the entrance door and walk straight ahead crossing the utmost left side of the Nieuwe Markt.
+After a visit to the Grandcafe Dikke van Dale, Turn your back to the entrance door of St. Maxime (former Grandcafe De Dikke van Dale) and walk straight ahead crossing the utmost left side of the Nieuwe Markt.
 Walk as much left as possible until you reach the Noordenbergstraat.
 Now your entering the Noordenbergkwartier again.

 The Noordenbergstraat is one of the Noordenbergkwartier’s most beautiful streets.
 In the old days it ran from the Nieuwe Markt to the Noordenbergschild, but nowadays the street is divided into two parts, the other part being the Korte Noordenbergstraat (korte is short), which we already visited on our first visit to the Noordenbergkwartier.
 Enjoy the awesome monuments sprinkled over the whole length on both sides of this street.